 Do you enjoy mathematics and want to use your skills to solve applied problems?
-At the Master Programme in Applied Mathematics and Statistics, you will learn advanced methods for building mathematical models in science, technology and economics.
+In the Master's Programme in Mathematics, specialising in Applied Mathematics and Statistics, you will learn advanced methods for building mathematical models in science, technology and economics.
 Since the teachers at the programme are active researchers, you will also have the opportunity to study the theoretical aspects of applied mathematics and statistics.

 Why this programme?